 - 1. A doctoral degree in a relevant topic - 2.
-Expertise in electronic health records analysis, with evidence of taking a leading role in design of research studies. - 3.
-Contributions as lead and co-author in peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years which are at least internationally excellent - 4.
+Expertise in Epidemiology and Maternal and Child Health and Nutrition with a high level of quantitative skills - 3.
+Contributions as lead and co-author in peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years which are at least internationally excellent2 - 4.
 Proven ability to work independently, as well as collaboratively as part of a research team, and to meet research deadlines - 5.
 An understanding of the strategies for improving equity and inclusion in research and or learning and teaching - 6.
 Evidence of excellent interpersonal skills, including ability to communicate effectively both orally and in writing - 7.
-Evidence of good organizational skills, including effective time management
+Evidence of good organizational skills, including effective time management - 8.
+Arabic language fluency - 9.
+Experience working with UNRWA electronic health records and publishing - 10.
+Experience working on conflict and health in the Middle East; sensitivity to dealing with a politicized issue - 11.
+Experience working with large datasets across multiple study sites, ability to implement and conduct analysis, make sense of findings for policy and communicate findings. - 12.
+Experience in advanced statistical analyses in STATA, R, or other statistical programming language - 13.
+Ability to establish and maintain effective working relationships in a multicultural and multidisciplinary environment together with the ability to communicate and negotiate with colleagues.